 Prerequisites

-- Platform Account - Active account with appropriate permissions on the target platform.
+Active access with the right permissions on the target platform.

-- Telnyx AI Assistant - A configured AI assistant ready to connect.
+A configured assistant ready to connect the integration.

 Connection workflow